robin-rpr/calos/doc/faq.rst

 example, the :code:`vader` BTL (enabled by default in OpenMPI 2.0) and :code:`psm2` *matching transport layer* (MTL) do this.

-The problem in Charliecloud is that the second approach does not work by default.
+The problem in Clearly is that the second approach does not work by default.

 We can demonstrate the problem with LAMMPS molecular dynamics application::